 Accelerating Queries with Reflections

-A reflection is an optimized materialization of source data or a query, similar to a materialized view, that is derived from an existing virtual or physical dataset.
-A dataset that a reflection is derived from is that refection’s anchor dataset.
+A reflection is an optimized materialization of source data or a query, similar to a materialized view, that is derived from an existing table or view.
+A table or view that a reflection is derived from is that refection’s anchor.

-Dremio’s query optimizer can accelerate a query against datasets by using one or more reflections to partially or entirely satisfy that query, rather than processing the raw data in the underlying data source.
+Dremio’s query optimizer can accelerate a query against tables or views by using one or more reflections to partially or entirely satisfy that query, rather than processing the raw data in the underlying data source.
 Queries do not need to reference reflections directly.
 Instead, Dremio rewrites queries on the fly to use the reflections that satisfy them.

-When Dremio receives a query, it determines first whether any reflections have at least one physical dataset in common with the datasets that the query references.
+When Dremio receives a query, it determines first whether any reflections have at least one table in common with the tables and views that the query references.
 If any reflections do, Dremio evaluates them to determine whether they satisfy the query.
 Then, if any reflections do satisfy the query, Dremio generates a query plan that uses them.

 items are created from data sources.
-A data engineer filling a requirement for allowing single queries across all three datasets creates a virtual dataset named
+A data engineer filling a requirement for allowing single queries across all three tables creates a view named

 order_detail to join them:

 SELECT * FROM ((order INNER JOIN customer ON order.cust_id = customer.cust_id INNER JOIN item on order.item_id = item.item_id))

 A business analyst wants to get a summary of the orders for each customer in the United States.
 She creates a view named

 customer_summary_US that is defined by this query on